asciimike/mikemcdonald.co/content/blog/2021/03/05/from-xiamen-with-love.md

 Clearly, I'd be buying a forgery (ahem *fine art replica*), but who cares?
 I'm not trying to pass it off as the real thing (I was even thinking that we should sign it "Made in China"), I just like the piece.
-The difference in price is clearly the *provinence* of the painting: one is an original, meticulously painted by Tom in his studio in NYC, and one, well, that one is produced in what is probably a sweatshop in southern China by someone who churns out a Picasso a week.
+The difference in price is clearly the *provenance* of the painting: one is an original, meticulously painted by Tom in his studio in NYC, and one, well, that one is produced in what is probably a sweatshop in southern China by someone who churns out a Picasso a week.